flowground/amazonaws-com-codepipeline-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### PutActionRevision
-### Provides information to AWS CodePipeline about new revisions to a source.
+> Provides information to AWS CodePipeline about new revisions to a source.<br/>

 #### Input Parameters
 * `Action` - _required_